FAQPossible Questions and Attempted Answers

 Single origin allows for more transparency with the farmers, because a close connection is formed with the growing region.
 This means we have a firsthand view of the farmers practices and their social, economic and environmental impact.
 This is particularly important in the direct trade model of bean to bar chocolate making.

-What are the issues with “Big Chocolate”?
+What are some of the issues with “Big Chocolate”?

 The Chocolate Industry has a gnarly past and present.
 We put the lion’s share of our energy into finding solutions, but to do that effectively we have to be aware of the problems.
 Like coffee and sugar, chocolate is a widely consumed product, with deep roots in global culture.
 After its first passage to Europe, the rising demand for chocolate lead to it becoming an early export product.
 Its economic value meant a lot of effort went into producing thousands of tons of chocolate during industrialization, and many people were enslaved to work on cacao plantations all over the world.